Radial Head Subluxation (Pulled Elbow)

 When to Go to the Emergency Room (ER)

 A radial head subluxation causes sudden pain.
 In addition, your child won't be able to flex his or her elbow.
-The injured arm is likely to hang loosely at your child's side.
-If your doctor can't see the child right away, go to the nearest emergency department.
+The injured arm is likely to hang loosely at your child's side, and the child will not move or use it.
+If your health care provider can't see the child right away, go to the nearest emergency department.

 Preventing a Pulled Elbow